Estimated reading time: 5 minutes

 However, if you can’t grow your own fruit trees for some reason, the next best option is to buy your trees from a local nursery.

 There’s less need for an on-farm nursery to grow trees for the orchard these days.
-The orchards are all replanted and we’ve handed over management of them.
-Ant was first to lease the orchard, and our new lessees are called the Orchard Keepers.
+The orchards are all replanted and we’ve handed over management of them to the next generation.

 Over the years we’ve built up a pretty good collection of fruit varieties on the farm, about 150 at last count!
 One of the things that makes our nursery different is that we have personal experience with growing a lot of them.
 This means we’re able to provide fairly reliable info about them to people who buy our trees.

-People want to know things like: how well they grow in this climate, when they’re usually ready for harvest, and what pollinisers they need.
+People want to know how well they grow in this climate, when they’re usually ready for harvest, and what pollinisers they need, for example.

 Growing our fruit trees from scratch